 How do I use it?

-When you see green paint, be sure to watch for cars turning across the cycletrack.
+When you see green paint, be sure to watch for cars turning.
 The green areas are “mixing zones” where bikes and cars share space.
+Be especially watchful when riding on the two-way cycle tracks.

 At stop lights, follow the pedestrian walk signal.
 The walk signals on Gillham are now automated.
 If the traffic light turns green and you don’t get a walk signal, that means cars have a green arrow to make left turns.
 Over time, the city can upgrade these traffic signals to include a light just for bikes.